We're so excited you're interested in visiting saving grace in uganda!

 what kind of work will i be doing?

 Projects vary but first and foremost you will be sharing the love of Christ with current and former street children.
 More than a building project, education program, or resource distributions, your presence and love is the most life-changing thing you can give.
 You will also be participating in the village day-to-day activities such as reading to children, playing soccer or volleyball, leading art projects, teaching in school and sharing during evening worship.
-You will also help at one or two Saturday street kid feedings, sharing Christ with children that are still living on the streets of Lira.
+You will also help at Saturday street kid feedings, sharing Christ with children that are still living on the streets of Lira.

 What is the cost of a Saving Grace in Uganda Trip?